On Causality and Predictivity: Prepostdictivity

 Under \textquotedblleft normal\textquotedblright\ circumstances, the retarded choice is natural at the macroscopic level.
 It is statistically implausible that, once an oscillating dipole\ such as (\ref{source}) is turned on, a coherent influx of waves coming from infinity would conspire to transform it into a \textquotedblleft sink\textquotedblright .
 This is the key point of our argument: the choice between (\ref{Am}) and (\ref{Ap}) is dictated by statistics; it is not a matter of cause and effect.

 Let us dig more into this.
-In our universe, the retarded pair (\ref{source})-(\ref{Am}) describes emission, whereas the advanced pair (\ref{source})-(\ref{Ap}) describes reception.
+At our scales, the retarded pair (\ref{source})-( \ref{Am}) describes emission, whereas the advanced pair (\ref{source})-(\ref {Ap}) describes reception\footnote{ Actually, reception is described by an incident wave that strikes the smartphone and propagates beyond it, rather than an incoming wave.
+This distinction is not crucial for our discussion.}.
 Upon our input, a smartphone generates a motion of charged particles, as in (\ref{source}), to encode, for instance, a speaking voice.
-This produces a field like (\ref{Am}), that is, the emission of a signal for communication.
-Conversely, an incoming field such as (\ref{Ap}) reaches the smartphone from an external source, independent of any input from us, and induces a motion like (\ref{source}) of charged particles within the antenna.
+This produces a field like (\ref{Am} ), that is, the emission of a signal for communication.
+Conversely, an incoming field such as (\ref{Ap}) reaches the smartphone from an external source, independent of any input from us, and induces a motion like (\ref {source}) of charged particles within the antenna.
 The device then translates this signal into data, a voice, or a message.
-The call is a potential disruptor, since it originates from a region of spacetime that remained inaccessible until the very moment the phone began to ring.
+The input is a potential disruptor, since it originates from a region of spacetime that remained inaccessible until the very moment the phone began to ring.

 Now, consider a \textquotedblleft mirror\textquotedblright\ universe characterized by inverted boundary conditions at infinity and a statistical framework entirely reciprocal to our own, where highly improbable events manifest consistently, coincidence after coincidence, over vast timescales \footnote{ The mirror\ scenario we are describing could just be an extraordinary statistical fluctuation within our own universe.}.
 For instance, an incoming field such as (\ref{Ap}) would be coupled with a deliberate action, such as the oscillation (\ref{source}) of charged particles triggered by our command; notably, this process would result in a net gain of energy rather than its expenditure.
 Conversely, whenever an outgoing field like (\ref{Am}) occurs, it corresponds to a sudden, unplanned oscillation like (\ref{source} ), triggered by thermal noise.